Your Basket

 Key Research:

-A meta-analysis, published in 2024 (source), which looked at eight studies with a total of 318 samples from autistic patients aged 1.5-20 years, concluded that the probiotic intervention group had significantly better behavioural symptoms compared to the control group.
+A meta-analysis, published in 2024 (source), which looked at eight studies with a total of 318 samples from neurodivergent patients aged 1.5-20 years, concluded that the probiotic intervention group had significantly better behavioural symptoms compared to the control group.

 Recommended Products: Various lactobacillus and bifidobacteria strains have been investigated.
 One of these is VSL#3.
 The yeast probiotic Saccharomyces Boulardii has also been shown to be helpful.